esper-io/console_docs/docs/devices-groups/pending-action.md

 ## Move

-Select Move from the drop-down.
+Select 'Move' from the drop-down.
 This action allows you to move a device from the directory or Parent Group to another group.
 Select the destination group from the dropdown, add optional details and click Continue.

 ![](https://lh6.googleusercontent.com/Ltgn4BuG3GD6xlYV7xI9lJ50gaxOQRV-RQwUoyCABwzTbfz3HVfsG3ABbdKW4s_2uawWV5cFYNCatxsq4UaW9EpyrPf_NvA6bopSCMDyTnT5MZs4_ekpPzwGa9rPjy_hSbgI7hpP)

 ## Add Tags

 Tags make it easy to identify devices in a specific location, type, or SSID.
 You can add up to 5 tags.
-Select Add Tags from the dropdown.
+Select 'Add Tags' from the dropdown.
 You can add a new tag or select from a list of already added tags.

 ![](https://lh5.googleusercontent.com/4dd1ImZ_yc3Xv9WjczjE-iMG0pXD2XBPXK2u3nvfvBrRftwnL3WLxmXrUFZyikEaMeFYGznhZW8JS5fihna-gC3PmG9qpiDouaQJcaqJmP-qCVvVEZc7mVxLNaK-4tz2IOuSWeSr)